nitinprakash96/django-bank-search/README.md

   - `GET /bank?bank_name=<bank-name>&city=<city-name>&limit=<limit>&offset=<offset>`

-    - GET API to fetch all details of branches, given bank name and a city.
+    - `GET` request to fetch all details of branches, given bank name and a city.
     - This should also include `JWT token` in the headers.
     - Sample CURL: